DionerWeiss/dionerweiss/README.md

 -->

 <p align="left">
   I'm Full-stack developer, always learning new technologies, methodologies and concepts to implements the best practices in my codes.
-I currently work with Node.js, MongoDB and React.js, but also have experience with Python, PHP, SQL Server, PostgresSQL and more.
+I currently work with Node.js, MongoDB and React.js, but I also have experience with Python, PHP, SQL Server, PostgresSQL and more.
 </p>

 ## 🚀 My Skills